backdrop-contrib/colorbox/README.txt

 Drush:
 ------
-A Drush command is provides for easy installation of the Colorbox script itself.
+A Drush command is provides for easy installation of the Colorbox plugin itself.

-% drush colorbox-script
+% drush colorbox-plugin

-The command will download the script and unpack it in "sites/all/libraries".
+The command will download the plugin and unpack it in "sites/all/libraries".
 It is possible to add another path as an option to the command, but not recommended unless you know what you are doing.